• Home

 BackTheMAC

-Intra-Company Transfers (ICT) - Jobs and skills lost to migrant workers and upwards of £250 million in lost revenue.
+Intra-Company Transfers (ICT) - Jobs and skills lost to migrant workers

-ICT Allowances - A Worked Example put to the UKBA
+ICT Allowances - A worked example put to the UKBA

 Picture

+The full FOI Request EFM 3136 can be accessed here When is a salary not a salary?
+The replies to this FOI request are revealing for the insight into the thinking within this organisation as much as anything else, it has been going on since the year 2000.
 This FOI request and example was handled by a senior member of the UKBA Immigration policy team.
-In it the UKBA confirms that it didn’t even bother to stress test its policy with HMRC to confirm the revenue implications to the UK Exchequer and this was also confirmed in the reply to FOI request 2693/10 by HMRC
+In it the UKBA confirms that it didn’t stress test its policy with HMRC to confirm the revenue implications to the UK Exchequer and this was also confirmed in the reply to FOI request 2693/10 by HMRC.
+Even with only partial data available from the UKBA from 2009 through to October 2010 nearly 38,000 IT workers came to the UK on Intra-Company Transfers.
+None of these IT roles were on the skills shortage occupation list

-In an interview in the Daily Telegraph on 28th August 2010 the head of Indian IT services company Wipro Amzin Premji says
+In an interview in the Daily Telegraph on 28th August 2010 Amzin Premji the head of Indian IT services company Wipro says

 "What you must appreciate is that an average engineer in India costs about $7,000, while an average engineer in the UK would cost about $45,000 a year"

+The $45,000 average also only tells part of the story because as people in the IT industry know, it is not just the generic skill but the skill and product combination which determines pay rates.
 One would have thought that making such a check would be standard procedure when vetting ICT visa applications by the UKBA.
 Certainly Salary Services Limited which provides salary data to the UKBA could provide this level of detail as well.
 Unfortunately the UKBA only looks at the generic job role for salary comparison purposes, using the lowest quartile rate.
-They then allow the inclusion of tax free allowances to be treated as part of a ‘salary package’ to ensure the correct rate for the job is being paid.
-Is it any wonder then that companies claim that there is a skills shortage in the UK and Europe which luckily it can be addressed from outside of the EU.
+With the inclusion of business expenses into the ‘salary package’ accepted by the UKBA, is it any wonder that companies claim that there is a skills shortage in the UK and Europe, which luckily can be addressed from outside of the EU?
 If you were in a position to take advantage of such rules wouldn’t you?

 “In the context of limits on work related migration, consideration should also be given to awarding zero points for allowances under the PBS.